Promoting the Environmentally Sound Management of Waste Lead Acid Batteries (ULAB)

 Lead Acid Batteries Status - Needs Assessment Survey

-In response to the above resolutions and plans to undertake capacity-building activities and strengthen institutional capacity to address these challenges, UN Environment conducted a needs assessment survey.
+In response to the above resolutions and plans to undertake capacity-building activities and strengthen institutional capacity to address these challenges, UNEP conducted a needs assessment survey.

 A survey was developed and sent to 102 countries to ascertain countries status on used lead acid batteries, regulations in place, monitoring manufacturing, recycling and trade processes involved with used lead-acid batteries, as well as specific country needs to enhance and strengthen institutions to manage this issue in a more environmentally sustainable manner.